CtrlAltJon/FileRotation/README.md

 # FileRotation

-**FileRotation** is a Bash script that automates file rotation, deletion, and management in a directory according to configurable criteria.
+**FileRotation** is a Bash script that automates file deletion in a directory according to configurable criteria.

 ## Features